stefanov-sm/SQLMethods/README.md

 Sets the PDO connection
 `SQLMethods::connection(<PDO connection>)`
  - `<PDO connection>` - existing PDO connection object
- - returns the object instance that an be chained
+ - returns the object instance that can be chained

 ### SQL file importer

 Parses and imports SQL method definitions.
 `SQLMethods::import(<filename>)`
  - `<filename>` - existing SQL file
- - returns the object instance that an be chained
+ - returns the object instance that can be chained

 ### Usage example (PHP CLI) in file _example.php_